 "First of all, we must abide by the United Nations Convention on the Law of the Sea (UNCLOS)," Zhou said.
-"But the problem now is that some countries unilaterally and wrongly interpreted the 'freedom of navigation' of the UNCLOS as the 'freedom of military operations', which is not the principle set by the UNCLOS," Zhou noted.
-76
+"But the problem now is that some countries unilaterally and wrongly interpreted the 'freedom of navigation' of the UNCLOS as the 'freedom of military operations', which is not the principle set by the UNCLOS," Zhou noted.78

 In contrast to China's narrow definition, the U.S./Western definition of freedom of navigation is much broader, encompassing operations of various types by both commercial and military ships and aircraft in international waters and airspace.
-As discussed earlier in this report (see "Freedom of the Seas"), an alternative term for referring to the U.S./Western definition of freedom of navigation is freedom of the seas, meaning "the rights, freedoms, and uses of the sea and airspace guaranteed to all nations in international law."
-When Chinese officials state that China supports freedom of navigation, China is referring to its narrow definition of the term, and is likely not expressing agreement with or support for the U.S./Western definition of the term.
+As discussed earlier in this report (see "Freedom of the Seas"), an alternative term for referring to the U.S./Western definition of freedom of navigation is freedom of the seas, meaning "all of the rights, freedoms, and lawful uses of the sea and airspace, including for military ships and aircraft, guaranteed to all nations under international law."79 When Chinese officials state that China supports freedom of navigation,